 - Malfunctioning PCM/ECM

 This trouble code will not prevent your vehicle from running.
-The most common result(s) are failure of the sensor loop, lower fuel economy, and poor vehicle operation.
+The most common result(s) is lower fuel economy and poor vehicle operation.
 However, if left unsolved, this code could increase the likelihood of your vehicle running rough and cause potential damage to other components of your vehicle.

 Code P0051 Common Diagnosis Mistakes

 Prematurely replacing the heated oxygen sensor before attempting to visually inspect the wiring around the oxygen sensor for chafed/frayed wiring.

 How to Diagnose and Repair Code P0051:

 Difficulty of Diagnosis and Repair – (3 out of 5)